A legendary tour of the town's greatest and best boozing establishments.

 Fletcher Moss, 1 William Street, Manchester Didsbury M20 6RQ

 I once spent a full afternoon sat here in the Dog and Partridge, playing Scrabble, drinking cider and eating a Dumbo-sized portion of free monkey nuts scooped out of the massive barrel on the back wall.
-On top of this they also have an excellent selection of cheese, pate and pies in which to nosh on.
-Like most of the pubs on this list – the Dog and Partridge is an old-school boozer, a little bit rough round the edges, constantly showing football and with more gambling machines than Las Vegas airport but it’s a great place to enjoy some traditional British banter and beers,
+I don’t think they do the nuts any more but there’s still an excellent selection of cheese, pate and pies in which to nosh on.
+Like most of the pubs on this list – the Dog and Partridge is an old-school boozer, a little bit rough round the edges, constantly showing football and with more gambling machines than Las Vegas airport but it’s a great place to enjoy some traditional British banter and beers.

 Dog & Partridge, 665-667 Wilmslow Rd, Manchester M20 6RA